Sebastianhju/Runeterra-5e/Rules/Summoner Spells.md

 ---

 # Flash<img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/Images/img-Summoners/Flash_HD.png" align=right width=10% height=10%>
-You teleport to a location within 30 feet of you, you do not need to see the location.
+You teleport to a location within 60 feet of you, you do not need to see the location.
 If the location targeted is a wall, you are instead placed at the nearest open area.
+You leave a decoy behind where you teleported from that has an armor class of 12 and 1HP.

 ---